History of Carl's Jr. in Timeline

 On November 20, 2013, Roark Capital Group agreed to acquire CKE from Apollo for $1.65–$1.75 billion.

-In 2013, Carl's Jr. began advertising nationally in conjunction with Hardee's for products sold by both brands, due to the two chains selling many common menu items.
+In 2013, Carl's Jr. began advertising nationally in conjunction with Hardee's for products sold by both brands.
+This was due to the two chains offering many common menu items.

-In January 2014, a Carl's Jr. outlet opened in Abbotsford, British Columbia.
+In January 2014, Carl's Jr. opened an outlet in Abbotsford.

-In September 2014, Carl's Jr. opened two outlets in Ontario, located in Waterloo and Guelph.
+In September 2014, Carl's Jr. opened two Ontario outlets in Waterloo and Guelph.

 December 2014: All-Natural Burger Introduced

-In December 2014, Carl's Jr. launched the All-Natural Burger, featuring an all-natural, grass-fed, free-range beef patty without added hormones, antibiotics, or steroids, becoming the first major fast-food chain to offer such a burger.
+In December 2014, Carl's Jr. introduced the All-Natural Burger, featuring an all-natural, grass-fed, free-range beef patty without added hormones, antibiotics, or steroids.

-In January 2015, Carl's Jr. released a commercial online featuring model Charlotte McKinney advertising its new All Natural Burger to air regionally during Super Bowl XLIX.
-The ad received mixed reviews.
+In January 2015, Carl's Jr. released an online commercial featuring model Charlotte McKinney to advertise its new All Natural Burger, set to air regionally during Super Bowl XLIX.
+The ad, featuring McKinney walking around a farmers' market, was met with mixed reactions, with some criticizing it for objectifying women.

 In November 2015, Carl's Jr. opened its 200th restaurant in Mexico.